tamnguyenvan/screenvivid/README.md

 2. Visit our [community forums](https://discord.gg/NKtmBnR6nE)
 3. Contact us at tamnnv.work@gmail.com

-## License

-ScreenVivid is released under the MIT License.
-See the LICENSE file for more details.

 ---

 Thank you for choosing ScreenVivid for your screen recording needs!
 If you find our software helpful, please consider donating to support its development and help us add more amazing features! 💖